-Children and young people will have had a variety of experiences over the last few years.
+Children and young people will have had a variety of experiences.
 We should not assume we know what they have lived through and what that may have been like.
 Everyone's experience is unique to themselves and their own situation.
 It is important to acknowledge that grief and loss for all sorts of things, people, objects and experiences, will come and go.
 Students will need to continue to grow around the experience rather than to seek to remove it or pretend it didn't happen.

-Here you'll be able to find some helpful tips to support your students in the classroom, in a post-COVID world.
-In some cases, your students may need extra support to get back on track and express their feelings, which might mean you need to bring in a SENCo to provide extra intervention to see if an underlining undiagnosed condition may be the root of this cause.
+Here you'll be able to find some helpful tips to support your students in the classroom.
+In some cases, your students may need extra support to get back on track and express their feelings, which might mean you need to bring in a SENCo to provide extra intervention to see if an underlining undiagnosed conditions may be the root of this cause.

-In some circumstances, a SENCo may not be available, and a specialist may be needed to give your student the support they need to overcome these hurdles.
+In some circumstances, a SENCo may not be available, and a specialist may be needed to give your student the support they need to overcome these hurdles and reintegrate with the class.